 The first thing that immediately gets noticed is the new color scheme.

 Besides the signature “Aston Martin orange” color of the chronograph hands, there is also a high-contrast blue and white color scheme of the city disk and the chronograph totalizers at 3 and 9 o’clock.

-The 24-hour second time zone display is still indicated with a nondescript second hour hand that seems to be crafted from titanium.
-Although the main hour and minute hands are covered with generous amount of Superluminova, the GMT hand still comes without any lume whatsoever.
+The 24-hour second time-zone display is still indicated with a nondescript second hour-hand that seems to be crafted from titanium.
+Although the main hour and minute hands are covered with a generous amount of Superluminova, the GMT hand still comes without any lume whatsoever.
 What a shame!

 It is possibly needless to say that the limited edition timekeeper is powered by the same Jaeger-LeCoultre caliber 752 automatic movement that animated the original version.

 Crafted, assembled, and decorated by hand, the movement offers a nice power reserve of 65 hours, which makes it possible to put the watch in safe on Friday evening and take it back on Monday morning without worrying about whether it is still running or stopped dead 10 hours ago.

 A nice watch, that, but I have a strong feeling that, like the original, it will retail at an outrageously high price of at least $20,000.